( Disponible en anglais seulement )

 Additional details on the Social Finance Fund will be released in early 2019.

 The Government announced three new initiatives it plans to introduce to support Canadian journalism.
 The initiatives build on the commitments to explore new models to provide financial support for journalism in Canada that the Government made in the 2018 Federal Budget.
-We previously reported on the commitments made in Budget 2018 here.
+We previously reported on the commitments made in our 2018 Budget Review.

 The three proposed initiatives are: